I. Organization and Administration

-Of Congregations and Clergy Seeking Affiliation
+Canon 7 Of Clergy and Congregations Seeking Affiliation

 7.01 A congregation of Christian people, holding the Christian faith as set forth in the catholic creeds and recognizing the Holy Scriptures as containing all things necessary for salvation and using a rite approved by this Church or declaring its intention to do so, may make application for affiliation with this Church to the Bishop of the diocese in whose jurisdiction the congregation is located.

 7.02 A minister who has not received Episcopal ordination and desires to serve such a congregation shall conform to the provisions of canons on ordination.
 A minister who has been ordained by a bishop not in communion with this Church but whose ordination is nonetheless considered valid by the Council of Bishops may be admitted in his Orders.

 7.03 A Bishop who has been consecrated by a Bishop or Bishops in a jurisdiction other than the jurisdiction of this Church may apply for affiliation with this Church through the Bishop of the diocese in which he resides.
 The applicant shall supply proof of his diaconal and priestly ordination as well as his Episcopal consecration together with a recommendation, if he gives it, of the Bishop of the diocese in which he resides.

 Canon 8 Of Intercommunion Agreements

 8.01 This Church may, from time to time, enter into intercommunion agreements with other Orthodox Catholic Churches.
 Such agreements shall become effective upon recommendation of the Presiding Bishop and the Council of Bishops, and approval by the General Synod.